MichaelTscherny/DanceCompetitionHelper/CONTRIBUTING.md

 to the public under the [project's open source license](LICENSE.md).

 Everyone is welcome to contribute to **Dance Competition Helper**.
-Contributing doesn't just mean submitting pull requests—there are many different ways for you to get involved, including answering questions, reporting or triaging [issues](https://github.com/MichaelTscherny/DanceCompetitionHelper/issues).
+Contributing doesn't just mean submitting pull requestsâ€”there are many different ways for you to get involved, including answering questions, reporting or triaging [issues](https://github.com/MichaelTscherny/DanceCompetitionHelper/issues).